sayo-hs/blog/docs/_drafts/heftia-part-1.markdown

 The methodology behind the `IO` monad approach involves iterative experimentation—implementing solutions, encountering issues, and then applying ad-hoc patches, similar to typical real-world software like web servers or mobile apps.

 This leads to a constant cycle of discovering and patching new issues, resembling a game of whack-a-mole.
-Such a methodology becomes increasingly risky near the core of an ecosystem—what if a newly discovered fundamental flaw requires interface changes severe enough to completely break ecosystem compatibility?
+Such a methodology becomes increasingly risky near the core of an ecosystem.
+A foundational issue discovered later could necessitate interface changes so extensive that they would break compatibility across the ecosystem.

 Consider the billion-dollar mistake of `null` and Java’s current situation with `Optional`: